francois0002/Lama-Tennis/README.md

 **Utilization**

 Before you can fully enjoy all the features of Lama Tennis, you need to join a club.
-You can join a club by visiting this page: https://lama-tennis.fr/home/join-club.
+You can join a club by visiting this [page](https://lama-tennis.fr/home/join-club)

 Find Your Club
 Our database includes 15,000 tennis clubs across France.
 You can easily find and join your club by filtering the list by city or club name.